pyca/cryptography/docs/security.rst

 --------------------------------

-As of version 0.5, ``cryptography`` statically links OpenSSL on Windows, and as of version 1.0.1 on OS X, to ease installation.
+As of version 0.5, ``cryptography`` statically links OpenSSL on Windows, and as of version 1.0.1 on macOS, to ease installation.
 Due to this, ``cryptography`` will release a new version whenever OpenSSL has a security or bug fix release to avoid shipping insecure software.